nand0p/nomadic/README.md

 Nomadic is a Terraform framework to deploy Hashicorp minimal and secure container clusters.
 Hashicorp ensures your dockers are up and running (fail-over for fault tolerance), and running securely (secrets rotation and aws security).
 The internet is a dangerous place.
 Warship Not Whale.

+### Nomadic Framework

+1. Terraform IaC provisioning of cluster resources.
+2. Optional VPC creation (incl. associated VPC resources).
+3. Server bootstrapping via Ansible and cloud-init.
+4. Consul provides container application registration.
+5. Vault provides container application secrets.
+6. Nomad provides container application scheduling.

-Nomadic framework deploys a (3) node EC2 instance cluster to implement the minimal deployment footprint possibleto support running containers on Hashicorp code.
-The following services run on each node:
+Nomadic Terraform code deploys a (3) node EC2 instance cluster to implement the minimal deployment footprint possible to support running containers on Hashicorp code.
+The following services run on each Nomadic cluster node:

   1. Vault server (one instance in primary, two in standby)
   2. Consul server